120 mins including intermission

 Conductor

-Wardell spent five summers at the Pierre Monteux School for Conductors and Orchestra Musicians in Hancock, Maine studying with Maestro Michael Jinbo.
-He was fortunate to have been recognized as both an Osher and Quimby Family Foundation scholar and serve several summers in Hancock as an Orchestra Assistant.
-Wardell has been selected and participated in masterclasses with Keith Lockhart of the Boston Pops and BBC Orchestra, Thomas Cockrell of the University of Arizona, and studied for an extended time with conductor and composer Peter WesenAuer in Salzburg, Austria.
+Born in Jacksonville, Florida, Wardell received his Bachelor of Music cum laude (2007) at the University of North Florida working under Charlotte Mabrey.
+Wardell continued his education by earning Masters of Music (2010) and Doctor of Musical Arts (2022) degrees at the University of Florida under his mentor, Dr. Raymond Chobaz.
+Matthew spent five summers at the Pierre Monteux School for Conductors and Orchestra Musicians in Hancock, Maine studying with renowned conducting teacher Michael Jinbo.
+Wardell has been fortunate to have been recognized as both an Osher and Quimby Family Foundation scholar.
+He is very proud to be part of the school’s long heritage of forming clear and dutiful conductors and considers Hancock a second home.
+In addition, Matthew has attended and participated in master classes with Keith Lockhart of the Boston Pops and BBC Orchestra, Thomas Cockrell of the University of Arizona, and studied with conductor and composer Peter WesenAuer in Salzburg, Austria.

-Matthew is a champion of all kinds of music.
-He believes programming traditionally core repertoire hand in hand with underrepresented composers and new music believing that good music is just that – good music.
-He is a member of the American Symphony Orchestra League and has served on the boards of the Ocala Municipal Arts Commission (OMAC), Young Professionals of Ocala (YPO), and The Centers.
-In addition to his musical pursuits, Wardell is passionate about being involved in his community and served six years as an elected official on Ocala’s City Council from 2015 to 2021.
-He enjoys traveling, good company, and attending Jacksonville Jaguars games – and even once attended a game that the Jaguars won.
-In 2019, he married the love of his life and partner, Pamela Calero.
-Matthew and Pamela have one dog, Buckley, who is probably up to no good at this very moment.
+Matthew is a champion of all kinds of orchestral music.
+He enjoys programming and conducting core repertoire arm and arm with pops and new music believing that good music is just that – good music.
+He is a member of the College Orchestra Directors Association and the American Symphony Orchestra League.
+He serves or has served on the boards of the Arts in Health Ocala / Marion, the Ocala Municipal Arts Commission (OMAC), and Young Professionals of Ocala (YPO).
+In addition to his musical pursuits, Wardell is passionate about being involved in the communities he makes music in.
+In 2015 was elected to Ocala’s City Council – a position he proudly held for 6 years.
+Wardell currently serves as the Interim Director of Orchestral Activities at Mount Holyoke College.
+He enjoys traveling, the good company of friends, and attending Jacksonville Jaguars’ games.
+Matthew and his wife, Pamela Calero, have one dog, Buckley, who is probably up to no good at this very moment.

 Sponsors